arp242/arp242.net/_posts/2010-06-24-Manage_Unreal_Tournament_cache_files.markdown

 	# Free to use for whatever purpose.
 There are no restrictions.
 	# Version 20100624
 	#
-	# This is a very simple script to manage unreal tournament cache files.
+	# This is a simple script to manage unreal tournament cache files.
 	# Works on Windows, FreeBSD, Linux.
 	#

 	import os
 	import re